-Our marketed product Soliris® (eculizumab) is the first and only therapy approved for the treatment of patients with PNH, a debilitating, life-threatening and ultra-rare blood disorder in which an acquired genetic deficiency causes uncontrolled complement activation which leads to life-threatening complications.
+Our marketed product Soliris® (eculizumab) is the first and only therapy approved for the treatment of patients with PNH, an ultra-rare, debilitating and life-threatening blood disorder in which an acquired genetic deficiency causes uncontrolled complement activation which leads to life-threatening complications.
 We continue to work with researchers to expand the base of knowledge in PNH and the utility of Soliris to treat patients with PNH.
 Additionally, we are sponsoring multinational registries to gather information regarding the natural history of patients with PNH and the longer term outcomes during Soliris treatment.